n-shinde/PeakPeeps/docs/peer_review_response.md

 13. Fixed coupon logic to accurately assess validity of coupons, and added ability for businesses to edit their coupons.
 14. Added condition to check if a review has already been posted for a route by the same user - not perfect logic but keeps someone from spamming the same review to one route for peepcoins.
 15. Fixed get friends routes to only return a limit of 10.
 Added a check to make sure you are friends with a user before you can see their routes (i.e. you both follow each other).
+16. Made route names unique, and added a check for similar route names by the same user to eliminate spamming of adding the same route.
+17.